stelemme/microservice-cnv-IFCtoLBD/README.md

 npm run start:dev
 ```
 ## Using the Microservice
-The functionality of this Microservice can be acces via the following endpoint.
+The functionality of this Microservice can be accessed via the following endpoint.

 [http://localhost:3000/conv/ifc-to-lbd](http://localhost:3000/conv/ifc-to-lbd)